Affiliate links on Android Authority may earn us a commission. Learn more.

 The Moto G Stylus (2022) is at a weird crossroads in its life.
 The Moto G Stylus 5G is a much better phone that’s still within touching distance price-wise, and there are only moderate improvements over the previous 4G LTE model.
 The larger battery is nice, but it’s held back by weak 10W charging.
 Motorola boosted the base RAM, but the processor, while solid enough, is technically a step down from its direct predecessor.
 The 90Hz refresh rate is a nice addition to an already decent display, but this is another budget phone from Motorola with no NFC and a poor software guarantee.
 What we’re left with at the end of all this is a weird sidestep where the welcome upgrades are canceled out by questionable downgrades and legacy issues.

 If you’re searching for an affordable stylus phone, the Moto G Stylus (2022) is the cheapest you’ll find, but that doesn’t mean it’s right for you.
 There are plenty of other budget-friendly devices that offer a better experience, if you can drop the pen.
-The Samsung Galaxy A13 5G ($249) isn’t without its flaws, but it provides a more powerful processor and better update commitment at a lower cost.
-If you’re interested in giving the light, fast Oxygen OS a try, you can also look at the OnePlus Nord N20 ($299).
+The Samsung Galaxy A14 5G ($199.99 at Samsung) isn’t without its flaws, but it provides a more powerful processor and better update commitment at a lower cost.
+If you’re interested in giving Oxygen OS a try on the T-Mobile network, you can also look at the OnePlus Nord N300 ($228 at OnePlus).
 It performs admirably for the money, and the display is far sharper than what Motorola’s budget range can muster.

 Frequently asked questions